rheslip/2HPico-Eurorack-Module-Hardware/README.md

 ***Notes on the PT8211 DAC chips*** - I bought 10 on Aliexpress and I got a couple of defective ones.
 Symptom was no output from either left or right DAC, just a low amplitude glitch at the opamp outputs U6 pins 1 and 14.
 I suggest you buy from a couple of different vendors and cross your fingers.
 Alternatively Sparkfun and PJRC sell PT8211 kits for a few dollars that include a PT8211 presumably from a reputable source.

+***Notes on the Panel***
+STL file is included for a 3D printable panel which includes a collimator that sits over the RGB LED.
+I glued a short piece of transparent filament inside the collimator as a light pipe - for some reason commercial acrylic light pipes are stupidly expensive.
+The RGB LED is very bright even on 3.3v so I cut the level back in the code.
+I will probably design a silkscreened FR4 panel for it at some point.